 Production Agriculture

-Investing in land used for row crops (corn, soybeans) maximizes income potential.
-These properties typically command the highest rental rates and strongest appreciation potential.
+Row-crop ground (corn, soybeans) maximizes income potential.
+These properties typically command the highest rental rates and strongest appreciation.

 Recreational Land

 Some investors prefer properties with hunting, conservation, or lifestyle benefits.
-While these investments generally produce lower financial returns, they offer quality-of-life benefits that pure row crop farms may not provide.
+While these generally produce lower financial returns, they offer quality-of-life value.

 Drainage Infrastructure: A Key Value Driver